 - be relevant to the content and audience

 - contain a single picture, not a collage

-- Secondary logos (any logo in addition to the ANU logo) require the approval of the Director Marketing Office.
+- Use of secondary logos (any logo in addition to the ANU logo) have been approved by the Director of Marketing & Student Recruitment.
 This only applies to areas within ANU.
 External collaborator logos are permitted.